stackimpact/stackimpact-nodejs/README.md

 ## Overview

 StackImpact is a performance profiler for production applications.
-It gives developers continuous and historical view of application performance with line-of-code precision, which includes CPU, memory allocation and blocking call hot spots as well as execution bottlenecks, errors and runtime metrics.
+It gives developers continuous and historical view of application performance with line-of-code precision, which includes CPU, memory allocation and async call hot spots as well as execution bottlenecks, errors and runtime metrics.
 Learn more at [stackimpact.com](https://stackimpact.com/).

 ![dashboard](https://stackimpact.com/wp-content/uploads/2017/09/hotspots-cpu-1.4-nodejs.png)

 #### Features

-* Continuous hot spot profiling for CPU, memory allocations, blocking calls
+* Continuous hot spot profiling for CPU, memory allocations, async calls
-* Continuous bottleneck tracing for HTTP handlers and other libraries
+* Continuous latency bottleneck tracing
 * Exception monitoring
 * Health monitoring including CPU, memory, garbage collection and other runtime metrics
-* Anomaly alerts on most important metrics
+* Anomaly detection
 * Multiple account users for team collaboration

 Learn more on the [features](https://stackimpact.com/features/) page (with screenshots).